EbrahimKaram/EbrahimKaram/README.md

 ### Hi there 👋

-Ebrahim but others like to call him **Bob**.
+This is Ebrahim but others like to call him **Bob**.
 Bob likes to speak in the third person and type what the voice 🔊 in his head 🧕 says.

 ### Who is Bob